 - It may be very narrow or quite wide.

 - It has conditions intermediate to the adjacent ecosystems.
 Hence ecotone is a zone of tension.

 - It is linear as it shows a progressive increase in species composition of one incoming community and a simultaneous decrease in species of the other outgoing adjoining community.

 - A well-developed ecotone contains some organisms which are entirely different from that of the adjoining communities.

 - Sometimes the number of species and the population density of some of the species is much greater in this zone than either community.
 This is called edge effect.
-The organisms which occur primarily or most abundantly in this zone are known as edge species.
-In the terrestrial ecosystem, the edge effect is especially applicable to birds.
+The organisms which occur primarily or most abundantly in this zone are known as edge species. bob world In the terrestrial ecosystem, the edge effect is especially applicable to birds.
 For example, the density of songbirds is greater in the mixed habitat of the ecotone between the forest and the desert.

 Niche and Organism

 In nature, many species occupy the same habitat, but they perform different functions.
 The functional characteristic of a species in its habitat is referred to as “niche” in that common habitat.
 Habitat of a species is like its ‘address’ (i.e. where it lives) whereas niche can be thought of as its “profession” (i.e. activities and responses specific to the species).